Catallactic/catallactic-site/docs/yellowpaper.md

-## 5. Engineering Requirements of Medium of Exchange
+## 5. Engineering Requirements for Medium of Exchange
 ---

 ### 5.1.
 Stability of Economic Models